Instead of putting money in the register, the Bragg’n Barn put it into the community

 |0

-This work, Instead of putting money in the register, the Bragg’n Barn put it into the community [Image 2 of 2], by Janice Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Instead of putting money in the register, the Bragg’n Barn put it into the community, by Janice Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Instead of putting money in the register, the Bragg’n Barn put it into the community

 LEAVE A COMMENT